Aloso/to-html/README.md

 to-html "echo Hello world! | grep 'H' > somefile.txt"
 ```

-The default shell is bash.
+By default, it uses the same shell you are using.
+If it doesn't recognize the shell, it defaults to bash.
 Use `--shell`/`-s` to use a different shell:

 ```bash
 to-html -sfish "../" "ls"   # executed with fish